ALEKS Math Placement Test

 After the first practice attempt in ALEKS, you will get a detailed pie chart (like the one below) of your current mathematical knowledge.

 There is really no penalty for incorrectly answering a question.
 Instead, the ALEKS Placement Test is designed to determine what you know.
 At the end of the test, you will have a much better sense of your strengths and weaknesses.
 You will also have the opportunity to review and brush up your skills in a Prep & Learning Module.
-Completing the module helps you prepare for your second (proctored) ALEKS attempt, and for your subsequent math courses.
+These Prep & Learning Modules will be available for six months from the time you start them.
+Completing the modules helps you prepare for your second (proctored) ALEKS attempt, and for your subsequent math courses.
 This video provides a very good introduction to ALEKS.
 This pdf will provide a step by step for registration, practice, and proctored exams.

 Steps for using ALEKS

 Step 1: Your first attempt at the ALEKS Placement Test.